Hallucinogen Addiction: Side Effects & Treatment

 • Blood: 6-12 hours after the last use

-• Hair: Up to 90 days after the last use6
+• Hair: Up to 90 days after the last use

 What Are the Side Effects of Hallucinogen Abuse?

-The side effects of hallucinogen abuse can vary greatly depending on the person, the type of hallucinogenic drug taken, how much was taken, and whether any other drugs were used with it.
+The side effects of hallucinogen abuse can vary a lot.
+They depend on the person, the type of drug, the amount taken, and whether someone used other drugs.
 Generally speaking, here are some of the most common side effects of hallucinogens:

 • Euphoria